jw0220/MovieTrackerProject/README.md

 Thu Apr 13 12:58:37 PDT 2023
 Got average rating so far

+## Phase 4: Task 3

+With more time I would reduce the duplication in my code for the MovieTrackerGUI class.
+There is a lot of duplication for the titleTextField(), yearTextField(), ratingTextField(), reviewTextField(), minutesTextField(), and genreTextField() methods.
+I would make a separate method for the dimension of the text field methods since they all use the same dimensions.
+This way if I want to change the dimension I would just need to change the dimension method rather going through and changing all the text field methods, which can easily result in bugs being added to the code.
+There is also lots of duplication that could be reduced in the addMovieButton(), viewMoviesButton(), highestRatedTitleButton(), mostWatchedGenreButton(), averageRatingButton(), totalMinutesButton(), saveButton(), and loadButton() methods.
+We can reduce the duplicity by making a separate method that takes all the code that is identical.
+Since we want all the buttons to look the same on the GUI, making a separate method would allow us to change the button's size, colour, or other attributes in that method rather than changing multiple methods, which can add bugs to the code.
+We can also increase cohesion in the MovieTrackerGUI class by making a separate class for the buttons and the text fields and have these classes as fields in the MoveTracker GUI class.
+This would increase cohesion as the button class will now handle all the button functions, the text field class will handle the textfield functions and MovieTrackerGUI class will handle putting the GUI together, that way each class now has one responsibility.

 **References**
 - ui package inspired by TellerApp
 - persistence package and tests inspired by JsonSerializationDemo